dmortell/svelte-onsenui/README.md

 Take a look at the kitchensink example for more complex code.

+## Bugs

+The title attribute on ActionSheet causes a title to be displayed wherever the mouse is.

 **Make beautiful high performance hybrid mobile apps using HTML5, CSS and JavaScript.
 Includes Material Design for Android and flat design for iOS.**